MESH-Research/invenio-modular-deposit-form/README.md

 INVENIO_MODULAR_DEPOSIT_FORM_PRIORITY_FIELD_VALUES

 INVENIO_MODULAR_DEPOSIT_FORM_EXTRA_REQUIRED_FIELDS

+### Client-side form validation

+If you wish to enable client-side form validation, you can provide a validator in your instance folder in a file called `validator.js` this should be placed in the assets subfolder you have created in a location like `site/my_instance_name/assets/semantic-ui/js/invenio_modular_deposit_form_extras`.

+This validator.js file may export one of two objects:

+validationSchema: This should be a `yup` schema.
+If provided, it will be passed to the Formik form validation handler via the `validationSchema` property, which will handle the validation and update the form's `errors` object as necessary.

+validate: This can be a custom validation function which will be passed to the Formik form `validate` property.

+If neither of these objects is exported in a file with that name, the client-side validation will simply be deactivated.

+*FIXME: at present this requires a patch to DepositFormApp and DepositBootstrap to pass the `validate` and `validationSchema` props.*

 ## Adding your own React components

 If you want to add your own new React components, rather than just overriding the built-in components, you will need to